 The following research appointments are listed in ascending order of qualifications, responsibility, and compensation.

 Works on a research project under the supervision of a faculty member.

 An advanced Ph.D. student in one of these appointment categories:

 (2) Humanities and Social Sciences

-Assistantship appointments are made for a full quarter.
+Assistantship appointments are made for a full quarter (3 months of either teaching or research work).
 Standard appointment periods are: October 1–December 31, January 1–March 31, April 1–June 30, and July 1–September 30.
 An alternate quarter schedule is available for students whose work begins before the start of a standard quarter.
 Students on an alternate schedule must remain on that schedule throughout the academic year.

 (1) The minimum assistantship is 10% time.
 Percentage of appointments must be in increments of 5% time.